This scholarship is for the MSc Demography & Health.

 Please ensure that all the necessary supporting documents have been uploaded to your study application before the scholarship deadline.
 Applicants are encouraged to communicate with their referees as early as possible in the application process, notifying them of this deadline.
 It is the responsibility of the applicant to ensure that their references have been submitted by the scholarship closing date.

 Due to the introduction of a GBP 50.00 application fee at LSHTM, applicants are advised to apply early to allow time for this payment to be processed.
 Until the payment is processed applicants will be unable to submit an application for study.
-We would therefore recommend that applicants for this funding apply for their study/programme by 16 April 2020 in order to ensure that there are no processing delays which could impact on meeting the scholarship deadline.
+We would therefore recommend that applicants for this funding apply for their study/programme at least two weeks before the scholarship deadline in order to ensure that there are no processing delays which could impact on meeting the scholarship deadline.

 Please note that if you are applying for admission to LSHTM and are accepted, you will be asked to pay a deposit within 28 days.
 If you are applying for a scholarship at LSHTM, please email the Admissions team within this 28 day period, specifying the name of this scholarship and the expected decision date.
 This must be repeated for every scholarship for which you are applying.
 The admissions team will then apply an extension to the deposit deadline to match the decision deadline of the scholarship.